asim42/worktime-tracker/README.md

  WINDOWS

-Just compress the following files into a ZIP file and change its extension to .xpi
+Just compress the following files into a ZIP file and change its extension to .xpi :
+ - worktimetracker.xpi
+ - content/
+ - locale/
+ - skin/
+ - chrome

 INSTALL